Kongduino/RUI3_LoRa_P2P_BLE_PING_PONG/README.md

 * `/lux`: send the Ambient Light level if you have a [RAK1903](https://store.rakwireless.com/products/rak1903-opt3001dnpr-ambient-light-sensor) connected.
 * `/bme`: send the temperature, humidity and air pressure if you have a [RAK1906](https://store.rakwireless.com/products/rak1906-bme680-environment-sensor) connected.
 ⁉️ HPa data seems off by quite a bit, at least on my rak1906...
+* `/msl xyzt`: sets the MSL to a new value.
+Useful for the next command.
+* `/alt`: calculates the altitude from the current pressure and MSL.
+If both 1902 and 1906 are present, it will do it twice.

 Yes, the sketch recognizes the sensors on its own.